Joseph Canto d'Irles: Siege of Mantua

 Positions of French (black) and Austrians (white) around Mantua in early August 1796.

 The French did not lay siege to Mantua early in June because there was no siege artillery available and because the land around the city was flooded.
 So instead, Bonaparte's forces raided the Papal States and the Duchy of Modena and Reggio, extorting large sums of money and seizing siege artillery.
 The Mantua garrison foiled a serious French attack on 16 July 1796, though Austrian casualties were 70 killed, 330 wounded, and 64 captured.
 Having assembled sufficient siege guns, the French opened a bombardment of Mantua's defenses on 18 July and it continued for many days.
-A letter from the new Austrian army commander Field Marshall Dagobert Sigmund von Wurmser was smuggled into the city telling Canto d'Irles that he would be relieved by 2 August.
+A letter from the new Austrian army commander Field Marshal Dagobert Sigmund von Wurmser was smuggled into the city telling Canto d'Irles that he would be relieved by 2 August.

 Wurmser relieved Mantua on 1 August 1796.
 In order to fight Wurmser's army, the French withdrew from the city, abandoning all their artillery.
 French losses were about 1,200 men killed and wounded, and 898 men and 174 artillery pieces captured.
 The Austrian garrison lost 120 killed, 395 wounded, and 74 captured in combat.
 Also, 372 men died of disease and 13 men deserted.
 From 1–10 August, the Austrians destroyed all the French siege works and removed all the captured guns into the city.
 However, Wurmser was defeated by Bonaparte at the Battle of Castiglione on 5 August and was compelled to withdraw from the vicinity of Mantua.
 At the time of its relief, 3,275 men from Mantua's garrison suffered from illness.